sharp4real/fakefps-application/README.md

 ---

 ## If you have any doubts of running this app here is what you can do
+- Click the link below and you will see it only has 1 detection which is just a false postitive.

 ```bash
 # https://www.virustotal.com/gui/file/d8edc16cc983683f3a33842d4552989c32d111e046d171fe14b856e4c3774678?nocache=1